erichobson/dotbins/README.md

     # pastel: sharkdp/pastel          # A command-line tool to generate, convert and manipulate colors
     # procs: dalance/procs            # Modern replacement for ps
     # rg: BurntSushi/ripgrep          # Fast grep alternative
-    # rip: MilesCranmer/rip2          # A safe and ergonomic alternative to rm
     # sd: chmln/sd                    # Find & replace CLI
     # sk: skim-rs/skim                # Fuzzy finder for the terminal in Rust (similar to fzf)
     # starship: starship/starship     # Minimal, fast, customizable prompt for any shell
-    # tldr: tealdeer-rs/tealdeer      # Fast tldr client in Rust
     # topgrade: topgrade-rs/topgrade  # Upgrade all your tools at once
     # tre: dduan/tre                  # Tree command with git awareness
     # xh: ducaale/xh                  # Friendly and fast tool for sending HTTP requests